datapartnership/datapartnership.github.io/content/how-to-engage/consortium.md

 ---
-title: Consortium Member
+title: Development Partner
-date: 2019-02-26 21:52:59 +0000
+date: 2019-02-26T21:52:59.000+00:00
-weight: 2
+weight: "2"

 ---
-The Consortium is open to donors and entities engaged in international development work.
-Members have access to the Data Collaboratives data sharing platform and IT infrastructure and are invited to participate in workshops, exchanges, and training activities.
+The Partnership is open to donors and entities engaged in international development work.
+Members have access to the Data Partnership web platform and IT infrastructure and are invited to participate in exchanges and training activities.